A

 (commonly referred to as a "just-fertilized ovum")

-The two objects that need to be present to start a pregnancy -- an ovum and a
+Overview:Two objects that need to be present to start a pregnancy -- an ovum and a

 single spermatozoon -- are usually considered to be of little value in themselves.

-In contrast, a consensus exists that an infant is the most precious form of life on earth, and needs to be protected under law.
+In contrast, a near consensus exists that an infant is the most precious form of life on earth, and needs to be protected under law.

 at birth, or at some time between, a new human person is present.
 After personhood is achieved, terminating life